Bromgard/rcblack/grammar/adjectives.md

 _Jane's Addiction, Mary's Danish, Herman's Hermits_

-3) The Proto-Indo-European adjective is a familiar part of speech that specifies a specific quality belonging to the accompanying noun.
+3) Dedicated noun modifiers.
+The Proto-Indo-European adjective is a familiar part of speech that specifies a specific quality belonging to the accompanying noun.
 These adjectives had their own system of grammatical declension which may have been inherited from an older system of nominal genitives (or some other grammatical case).
 In PIE, the adjectives likewise decline to agree with its accompanying noun.

 _Green Day, Twisted Sister, Fleet Foxes._